-Federal Direct Stafford Loans are available for eligible students at a fixed interest rate.
-Undergraduate Subsidized Stafford Loans have a fixed interest rate of 3.4% while Unsubsidized Stafford Loans have a fixed interest rate of 6.8%.
-Graduate Subsidized and Unsubsidized Stafford Loans have a fixed interest rate of 6.8%.
+Federal Direct Stafford Loans are available for eligible students.
+All Undergraduate and Graduate Stafford Loans (Subsidized and Unsubsidized) have a fixed interest rate of 6.8%.
 Generally, undergraduate students may borrow up to \$5,500 a year as a freshman, \$6,500 a year as a sophomore, and \$7,500 a year as a junior or senior.
 Graduate students may borrow up to \$20,500 or the yearly program cost of attendance, whichever is lower.
 For both Graduate and Undergraduate students, federally mandated annual and aggregate student loans limits apply.